Shorku/rhnet/README.md

 2,111.6,190.6,4.6
 ...
 ```
-* `data/val_pairs.csv` defines the polymer-solvent pairs to be excluded from the
+* `data/val_pairs.csv` defines the polymer-solvent pairs to be excluded from
-training set and to be included in the validation set for the training-time
+    the training set and to be included in the validation set for the
-evaluation.
+    training-time evaluation:
 ```bash
 polymer,solvent
 polymer_ID, solvent_ID